ItsMindstorm/Trustrobot/README.md

 Trustrobot, the web app that filters your news to only bring reliable news sources!
+Due to how the app fetches news, you have to install MAMP, otherwise the app will throw errors and not run!

 How to use:
 1) Clone this repository